1950s

 September 17 1st successful separation of Siamese twins

-September 26 U.S. and Spain sign defense treaty (4 U.S. bases in Spain)
+September 26 U.S. and Spain sign defense treaty There are now 4 US military bases in Spain.
+We made a similar treaty with Greece in October.

 September 29 U.S. government gives France $385 million for combat in Indo-China